davebenson/doom4-walkthrough/README.md

 ## Mission 9: Intro
 Grab Gas, the Codex Entry "Environments / Lazarus Labs", and recharge your health (you can't get back here).
 In the next room you can get the rarely used Siphon Grenade.
 Then jump down the chute.

 Following the waypoint, you'll remove a corpse-chunk that's blocking the elevator, and 3 Imps will jump out.
 Kill them, then use the Munitions Crate.
 The non-Secret flow is to jump into the shaft and open a grate.
 Instead, look behind the crates behind the Munitions Crate.
-There's a duct (Secret #1):  follow it to a Mega Health that'll drop you into the next fight.
+There's a duct (SECRET 9.1):  follow it to a Mega Health that'll drop you into the next fight.

 ## Mission 9: Fight: First Warehouse
 A big fight, with many Hell Knights and Revenants.